 H. V. Speelman of Ohio: I move the adoption of the report.
-The motion was seconded and agreed to.

 E. R. Campbell of Maryland: I move that the National Secretary be instructed to forward a copy of the resolution relative to members of the Order to the Secretary of War and also a copy to the Secretary of the Navy, with request that the resolution be promulgated in due form.